Choosing Hardwood Floors for Your Home 101, Part 3 – Choosing Your Wood Flooring

 Your Environment

-Let’s consider the fact that hardwood flooring is a natural product so you must consider that it will expand and contract with changes in humidity and temperature.
-There are also species that are sensitive to natural sunlight.
-This means that over time they can fade, darken or even change shades.
-Make sure to describe to the staff at Unique Wood Floors the amount of sunlight exposure from windows and doors to the room you’re installing in.
-You should also consider the traffic the room will be exposed to.
-Generally speaking, the more traffic space will see the harder the wood should be.
+It’s important to remember that hardwood flooring is a natural material that will expand and contract with changes in humidity and temperature.
+Additionally, some wood species are more sensitive to natural sunlight, which can cause them to fade, darken, or change shades over time.
+When selecting your hardwood, be sure to inform the staff at Unique Wood Floors about the amount of sunlight the room receives through windows and doors.
+You should also consider the level of foot traffic the room will experience.
+In general, the higher the traffic, the harder the wood should be to ensure durability and longevity.

 Your Financial Investment